in

 Making sure that your furniture pieces aren’t arranged directly attached to your walls can create a space that is more inviting and cozy.

 It is also a great way to make your living and dining room areas feel more inclusive and less intimidating.
-Take note though that this is usually an option for open floor plans that have considerably large square footages.
+Take note though, that this is usually an option for open floor plans that have considerably sizeable square footage.

 “Visually Create” A Room With A Rug

-Bright open living room and dining room wit wood floors three large windows indoor plants dining table and white sofa Rugs are a create way to separate the visual plane in your open floor plan.
+Rugs are a creative way to separate the visual plane in your open floor plan.
 They draw the eyes down, making it easier to identify how one space is separate from the other without having to bring too many elements in.

-The upside to this is that whatever floor space you put a rug on is still usable so it doesn’t end up creating a clutter in your living and dining room combo.
-Rugs can also make your separate spaces stand out and look more distinct.
+The upside to this is that whatever floor space you put a rug on is still usable, so it doesn’t end up creating clutter in your living and dining room combo.
+Carpets can also make your separate spaces stand out and look more distinct.

 Go With The Same Theme For Your Furniture Choices

-Living room kitchen and dining room and stairs combined in one area of chalet with stone wall and fireplace pendant lights and wood floors Open floor plans for the living and dining room can make even the smallest and most compact of spaces look and feel bigger and brighter at the end of the day.
+Open floor plans for the living and dining rooms can make even the smallest and most compact of spaces look and feel bigger and brighter at the end of the day.
 Read more about open concept living room design ideas here.

-Entertaining is a breeze and an absolute delate because you aren’t constrained by space issues because one room seamlessly flows over into the other and the seating and other elements can be adjusted as you go along.
+Entertaining is a breeze and an absolute delate because space issues don’t constrain you because one room seamlessly flows over into the other, and the seating and other elements can be adjusted as you go along.

 Put in a Feature for Each Area